rainlab/user-plugin/docs/auth-manager.md

 There is an `Auth` facade you may use for common tasks, it primarily inherits the `October\Rain\Auth\Manager` class for functionality.

-You may use `Auth::register` to register an account:
+You may use `register` method to register an account.

 ```php
 $user = Auth::register([